Banalata Express

 The Banalata Express is a Bangladeshi Intercity train (Train no. 791/792) which runs between Chapainawabganj and Dhaka under Bangladesh Railway.
+It is only non-stop train to run between Dhaka and Rajshahi.

 History

 A new passenger train with modern facilities had started serving people to connect the Bangladeshi capital Dhaka with its northern city of Rajshahi on 25 April 2019.
 After few days this train route extended up to Chapainawabganj.
 Now its running Chapainawabganj-Rajashahi to Dhaka.

 The train features modern amenities such as bio-toilets, recliner seats, Wi-Fi, and LED displays.
 It also saves at least 1.5 hours compared to the three existing express trains between Dhaka and Rajshahi.

 The train leaves from Chapainawabganj at 6:00 am and arrives Kamalapur Railway Station in Dhaka at 11:35 am.
 It leaves Dhaka at 1:30 pm and reaches Chapainawabganj at 7:15 pm.

 Naming

 Prime Minister Sheikh Hasina inaugurated the ‘Bonolota Express,’ named after the famous Bengali poem Bonolota Sen by renowned poet Jibanananda Das.